Abeldom/University/Data analysis/README.md

 #### The codes were developed using the Yupiter coding platform.

+#### Programming in R:
+- I extracted information from a dataset using statistical tools.
+- process: adjust, analyse, represent, interpret outcomes

-#### Codes with Spark: changing datasets, SQL commands + efficient methods for distributing tasks between computers
+#### Codes with Spark:
+- changing datasets, SQL commands + efficient methods for distributing tasks between computers

 #### Data analysis using Sklearn:
 - part 1: analysing, adjusting and representing caracteristics of a dataset; libraries used: numpy, pandas, matplotlib